-- deportation custody ("Ausreisegewahrsam") = deportation detention for a maximum of 10 days in advance of an imminent deportation, § 62b Residence Law; currently the federal government seeks to extend it to 28 days! - -> At present no plans for deportation detention in the sense of preventive detention ("Abschiebehaft im Sinne der Sicherungshaft"; § 62 para.
+- Deportation custody ("Ausreisegewahrsam") = detention for a maximum of 28 days, § 62b Residence Law (January 2024 with the so called "Rückführungsverbesserungsgesetz" federal law it was extended from before 10 days) - At present no plans for deportation detention in the sense of "Sicherungshaft"; § 62 para.
 3 Residency Law; detention for up to 18 months, e.g. in cases of an enforceable obligation to leave the country due to unauthorized entry, withdrawal of deportation or suspected risk of absconding).
 However, this was part of the 2018/2019 plans and might still be included with a change in political power. - So-called rejections / refusal of entry ("Zurückweisungsfälle") = people who are refused entry at airport (e.g. because of missing visa / forms etc.) (§ 15 Abs.
 6 AufenthG) - Airport Asylum Procedure ("Flughafenasylverfahren") = fast-track asylum procedure (§ 18a AsylG) - Other groups might still be included (e.g. Dublin cases, "Aufgriffsfälle")